MichaelHYJiang/csci566-Ocean-s-Five/README.md

 ![Discriminator](figure/gan.png)

 It outputs a likelihood of its inputs' authenticity.
 Cross entropy loss on discriminator's outputs is used.
 A 16-frame output video is set as a training input image batch ("fake batch", batch size = 16) with labels being all zero, while its corresponding 16-frame ground truth video is another batch ("real batch", batch size = 16) with labels being all one.
 Generator and discriminator update their weights separately, with former depending on cross entropy loss of a fake batch, and latter on that of both batches.
-Zeros and ones are set accordingly, as is the case in homework2 of this course.
+Zeros and ones are set accordingly, as the case in homework2 of this course.

 **Results**